elieandraos/clockwork-vue/README.md

 This package is a Vue 3 adapter for the [clockwork validation library](https://github.com/elieandraos/clockwork) It ships 2 objects:
-- `Clockwork`: the native [library](https://github.com/elieandraos/clockwork) that handles all the validation flow (built-in rules, custom rules, custom error messages etc...)
+- `Clockwork`: the native library that handles all the validation flow
 - `useClockwork()`: a Vue composable that exposes the validation errors to the component template.

 # Installation